 Why do some people cope better with exceptional situations than others?
-"Resilience is the answer," says clinical psychologist J. Christopher Kübler, revealing how he helps his clients train their psychological resilience.
+"Resilience is the answer," says clinical psychologist J. Christopher Kübler and reveals how he helps his clients to train their mental resilience.

-We all know them: people who have "nerves of steel," are "a rock in the storm," or who always prove to be "the best of the best."
-With phrases like these, we describe a remarkable quality that experts call resilience.
-They refer to an experience and behavior that not only allows us to defy massive pressures—in keeping with the Latin meaning of "resilire" = to bounce back—but also allows us to overcome our challenges and even grow from them.
+We all know them: People who have "nerves of steel", who are "a rock in the storm" or who always prove to be a "stand-up guy".
+We use phrases like these to describe a remarkable characteristic that experts call resilience.
+They refer to an experience and behavior that not only allows us to withstand massive stress - in line with the Latin meaning of "resilire = to bounce back" - but also enables us to overcome our challenges and even grow in the process.

-Anyone who thinks they were born with little psychological resilience will be pleased to learn the following: Experiences in counseling, coaching, and psychotherapy repeatedly show that most people have resilience competencies within themselves that are simply not activated.
-This means: There's more in us than we can imagine.
+Anyone who thinks they are born with little mental resilience will be pleased to learn the following: Experience in counseling, coaching and psychotherapy has shown time and again that most people have resilience skills that are simply not activated.
+This means that there is more to us than we realize.

 General resilience factors

-Thanks to extensive research, scientists can now identify a whole range of key resilience factors.
-These include, for example, intellectual abilities, social skills, problem-solving skills, strong self-efficacy and self-control, and successful stress management.
-Resilient people also prove to be solution-oriented, capable of building relationships, open, interested, self-motivated, determined, goal-oriented, purpose-driven, positive-thinking, self-aware, calm, and self-assured.
-Given this endless list of ideal characteristics, the question inevitably arises: How can I become such a resilient personality?
-And above all: Is it really necessary to have all of these factors at my disposal to cope with life's adversities?
+Thanks to extensive research, scientists can now name a whole range of key resilience factors.
+These include, for example, intellectual abilities, social skills, problem-solving skills, good self-efficacy and self-control as well as successful stress management.
+Resilient people also prove to be solution-oriented, able to relate, open, interested, self-motivated, determined, purposeful, meaningful, positive-thinking, self-aware, calm and at peace with themselves.
+With this list of ideal characteristics, which cannot be extended any further, the question inevitably arises: How can I become such a resilient personality?
+And above all: is it really necessary to have all the factors at your disposal in order to be able to cope with life's adversities?

 Resilience as an individual competence

-In this regard, it is important to understand the following: Lists such as those of resilience factors make general statements based on a statistical average of the people examined.
-This form of scientific knowledge is less useful for practical coaches, consultants, or psychotherapists.
-Their day-to-day work is about specific individuals and their specific life situations.
-The question here is more about individual resilience skills.
-In other words: What challenges does this particular person face?
+It is important to understand the following in this regard: Lists such as the resilience factors make general statements based on a statistical average of the people examined.
+This form of scientific knowledge is less useful for coaches, counselors or psychotherapists working in practice.
+In their day-to-day work, they are concerned with individuals and their specific life situations.
+The question here is rather one of individual resilience competence.
+In other words, what challenges does this particular person face?
 Which resilient behaviors tailored to them would be effective for them?
 And what resilience factors do they need to be able to behave in this way?
-A person who is constantly in an exposed position at work, who is expected to be diplomatic (despite their choleric temperament), and who is constantly under pressure to meet deadlines (which doesn't exactly help their high blood pressure) needs skills tailored to these challenges.
-Other resilience factors, however, help someone who is required to maintain a high level of constant concentration, who tends to be somewhat phlegmatic, and who suffers from headaches of varying severity at least once a day.
-This is precisely what resilience coaching is all about: customized responses and approaches for each individual.
+A person who is constantly in an exposed position at work, who is expected to be diplomatic (despite their choleric temperament) and who is constantly pressed for time (which doesn't exactly help their high blood pressure) needs tailored skills.
+Other resilience factors help someone who is expected to concentrate constantly, who tends to cultivate a certain phlegmatism and who has more or less severe headache attacks at least once a day.
+This is exactly what resilience coaching is all about: individual answers and approaches for each individual.

-Depending on the concept of resilience and personality, there are certainly very different approaches to coaching.
+Depending on the resilience and personality concept, there are certainly very different approaches to coaching.
 One very helpful approach, for example, is based on the potential hypothesis.
-This states that most people do not have a significant deficit in resilience competence that needs to be compensated or filled somehow.
-We have the competence we need, it is just (temporarily) not (sufficiently) activated.
-Resilience coaching in this sense means "treasure hunting" and "treasure utilization."
-It is about finding and activating existing competences.
-Psychological methods can help here, which each of us also uses in our everyday life for our own "psychomanagement" – usually without realizing it and sometimes not as versatile and skillful as possible.
-This is because this "psychomanagement" usually occurs unconsciously and involuntarily.
-Experts speak of hypno-imaginative, psycho-energetic, and systemic constellation techniques that we use in some way every day and that need to be optimized in coaching.
-For example, by learning to access our seemingly involuntary competence at will.
-Because this type of resilience coaching builds on both existing competencies and "psycho-techniques" we already use every day, there's a good chance of achieving a noticeable improvement in our resilience competence in a short period of time.
-Because, as we said, there's more within us than we can imagine!
+This states that most people do not have a significant deficit in resilience skills that somehow needs to be compensated for or filled.
+We have what we need in terms of skills, they are (temporarily) just not (sufficiently) activated.
+Resilience coaching in this sense then means "treasure hunting" and "treasure utilization".
+It is about finding existing skills and activating them.
+Psychological methods that we all use in our everyday lives for our own "psycho-management" can help here - but usually without realizing it and sometimes not as versatile and skillful as possible.
+This is because this "psychomanagement" usually takes place unconsciously and involuntarily.
+Experts talk about hypno-imaginative, psycho-energetic and systemic constellation techniques that we use somehow every day and that need to be optimized in coaching.
+For example, by learning to access our involuntary competence.
+The fact that this type of resilience coaching builds on both existing skills and "psycho-techniques" that are already used on a daily basis means that there is a good chance of achieving a noticeable improvement in your own resilience skills within a short space of time.
+Because, as I said, there is more to us than we can dream of!

 History of resilience research

-In 1950, Jack Block introduced the term "resilience" into science.
-Initially, however, it received little attention.
-It wasn't until 20 years later that Emmy Werner and Ruth Smith revisited the topic in a highly acclaimed long-term study of children on the island of Kauai.
-Their question: Why do children develop so differently under equally adverse conditions?
-They observed that some grew up with severe stress and psychological impairment, while others appeared to be able to cope with the circumstances.
+Jack Block introduced the term "resilience" to science in 1950.
+Initially, however, it received no further attention.
+It was not until 20 years later that Emmy Werner and Ruth Smith took up the topic again in a highly regarded long-term study of children on the island of Kauai.
+Their question: Why do children develop so differently under equally poor conditions?
+They had observed that some grew up severely stressed and psychologically impaired, while others appeared to be able to cope with the circumstances.
 The researchers attributed this to differences in resilience.
-Since then, much of resilience research has focused on the question of which psychological factors promote resilience and which environmental or parenting conditions have a decisive influence on these factors.
-The current popularity of the term "resilience" is linked to the growing sensitivity to topics such as stress, coping, burnout, salutogenesis, and mindfulness.
-They all address a core practical problem: How can people promote and develop their psychological competence so that they can overcome the challenges of everyday life in a healthy way?
+Since then, a large part of resilience research has been concerned with the question of which psychological factors cause resilience and which environmental or educational conditions have a decisive influence on these factors.
+The current popularity of the term "resilience" is linked to the growing awareness of topics such as stress, coping, burnout, salutogenesis and mindfulness.
+They are all aimed at a practical core problem: How can people promote and develop their mental competence so that they can cope with the challenges of everyday life in a healthy way?